Children's book author

 SCWBI

-The Society of Children’s Book Writers and Illustrators, a nonprofit 501(c)3 organization, is the only professional organization specifically for individuals who write, illustrate, and translate for children and young adults.
-Our mission is to support the creation and availability of quality children’s books in every region of the world.
+The Society of Children’s Book Writers and Illustrators, a nonprofit organization, is the only professional organization specifically for individuals who write, illustrate, and translate for children and young adults.
+Their mission is to support the creation and availability of quality children’s books in every region of the world.

-The parent organisation is in the US, but there are regional chapters all over the world, including the British Isles.
+The parent organisation is in the US (click here), but there are regional chapters all over the world, including the British Isles and Ireland (or here).

 I'd particularly recommend joining one of their critique groups – or finding a local critique group to join.